-EBF organizes three meeting formats
+EBF organises three meeting formats:

-Open Symposium: Ever since 2008, the EBF organizes a yearly Open Symposium in the 3rd or 4th week of November in Barcelona (Spain).This Open Symposium has become a landmark for bioanalytical discussions in EU and has created a true Forum-like spirit where people meet and open discussions during sessions and presentations contribute to the development of an open mind in bioanalysis.
-For details of the meeting see http://bcn.e-b-f.eu .
+2. Open Symposium: Ever since 2008, the EBF organises a yearly Open Symposium in Barcelona (Spain) in the 3rd or 4th week of November .This Open Symposium has become a landmark for bioanalytical discussions in Europe and has created a true Forum-like spirit where people meet and openly discuss during sessions and presentations contributing to the development of an open mind in bioanalysis.
+Details of the next meeting can be found in this website.